-Having an unhealthy gut and toxic bowel can result in you feeling unwell and the root cause of bad skin conditions go undiagnosed.
-If you have problems with your skin that simply won't clear up no matter what you use it may be that you need to look inside for the answer.
+Having an unhealthy gut and toxic bowel can result in you feeling unwell, and the root cause of unhealthy skin conditions go undiagnosed.
+If you have problems with your skin that won't clear up no matter what you use, it may be that you need to look inside for the answer.
 The results of an unhealthy bowel and digestive system on a physical level can produce lots of symptoms, like a lack of energy and skin problems.
-When your digestive system is not functioning at optimum health your skin will soon let you know.
+When your digestive system is not functioning at optimum health, your skin will soon let you know.

-Your colon is an essential organ that plays a major part in your overall health, so it is important that you keep your colon in good order and functioning effectively.
-The importance of colon health is not regarded as normal or conventional in teaching practices, so not everyone is aware of the impact an unhealthy colon can have on the whole body, until digestive and colon toxic overload occurs in the gut.
+The colon plays a significant part in your overall health, so you must keep your digestive system in good condition so that it functioning effectively.
+The importance of colon health is not stressed enough in conventional teaching practices, so not everyone is aware of an unhealthy colon's impact on the whole body/mind system until something goes wrong, for example, digestive and toxic colon overload in the gut resulting in illness.

 When your bowel stops working properly the food you eat does not get broken down and digested, as it should.
-This undigested food sticks to the pockets of the colon and creates what is called a toxic or putrid bowel.
-When feces matter is discharged mucus build up in the bowel gets left behind and mucus creates great breeding ground for toxins.
-If this goes on the immune system gets to a point where it can't cope with of poisonous toxins and a rancid colon is the consequence.
-A rancid colon has no healthy bacteria so all sorts of digestive problems can manifest, for example Candida, which contributes to bad skin.
+This undigested food sticks to the colon's pockets and creates what is called a toxic or putrid bowel.
+When faeces matter is expelled, the mucus accumulated in the gut gets left behind, and mucus creates an excellent breeding ground for toxins.
+If this goes on, the immune system gets to a point where it can't cope with poisonous toxins, and an unhealthy colon is a consequence.
+An unhealthy colon has no healthy bacteria, so all sorts of digestive problems can manifest, such as Candida or other fungal infections that contribute to bad skin.

-When your body is hydrated on a daily basis it helps your intestines smoothly push fecal matter through the large intestine, your colon.
-If you are dehydrated, the muscles of the large intestine do not work efficiently and results in fecal matter spending longer in the body.
-This creates toxins and which, harm your body and make you feel bloated and unwell.
+When your body is hydrated daily, it helps your intestines smoothly push the faecal matter through the large intestine, your colon.
+If you are dehydrated, the large intestine muscles do not work efficiently and result in waste matter spending longer in the body.
+This creates toxins which, harm your body and make you feel bloated and unwell.

-Water is very important for keeping your skin healthy by keeping it supple.
-When you are dehydrated your cells and tissues will shrivel and lose their suppleness and elasticity and then crease to function properly.
+Water is essential for keeping your skin healthy by keeping it supple.
+When you are dehydrated, your cells and tissues will shrivel and lose their suppleness and elasticity and then crease to function correctly.
 Each cell in our body works hard to survive, and they do this by taking in nutrients and excreting metabolic waste produced from your body.

-Just for one month do your body a favour and drink 2 liters of filter water everyday.
-Stay away from dehydrating foods and drinks like soda, coffee, tea and any other processed foods, especially sugar.
+Just for one month, do your body a favour and drink 2 litres of filter water everyday.
+Stay away from dehydrating foods and drinks like soda, coffee, tea, and other processed foods, especially sugar.
 See if your skin feels and looks better.
 Your intestines will also be happier and healthier and work more efficiently when you are hydrated.
 Healthy colon tissue needs to be flexible, as does your skin.
-When your skin is healthy it glows and when stretched will simply snap back into place.
-If you are dehydrated you can pick up your skin and it takes a few moments to slip back into place.
-If you are dehydration and have an unhealthy gut your skin could suffer with skin conditions that no matter how hard to try and no matter what you use simply don't clear up.
-Try a colon cleanse to clear out your digestive system of mucus and toxins, you can download a free eBook on any of our colon cleanser.
+If you are dehydrated, you can pick up your skin, and it takes a few moments to slip back into place.
+If you are dehydration and have an unhealthy gut, your skin could suffer from skin conditions that, no matter how hard to try and no matter what you use, don't clear up.
+Try a colon cleanse to clear out your digestive system of mucus and toxins; you can download a free eBook on any of our colon cleansers.

-We are selling loose herbs we are not selling herbs as therapeutic pre-packaged products.
+We are selling loose herbs; we are not selling herbs as pre-packaged therapeutic products.
 All products are made up individually and only blended and encapsulated once you order.
 We make no therapeutic claims about the blends we sell.
-Always drink plenty of water and add extra fiber to your diet.
-If symptoms persist seek medical advice.
+Always drink plenty of water and add extra fibre to your diet.
+If symptoms persist, seek medical advice.
 Self-diagnosis is unadvised.

-If you are trying to conceive, pregnant or breast feeding do not take any herbs without consulting a qualified practitioner.
-Herbs may not be suitable for children, always seek professional advise.
+If you are trying to conceive, pregnant or breastfeeding, do not take any herbs without consulting a qualified practitioner.
+Herbs may not be suitable for children.
+Always seek professional advise.
 Information provided on this web page is for educational purposes only.
-Please do your own research about the herbs we offer.
-The full ingredients can be found in the eBooks and we encourage you to read before you order.
-Self diagnosis can be halmful to your health so please seek advise from your doctor, or health practitioner if in doubt.
-We offer a free consultation.
+Please do your research about the herbs we offer.
+The full ingredients can be found in the eBooks, and we encourage you to read them before you order.
+Self-diagnosis can be harmful to your health, so please seek professional advice from your doctor or health practitioner if in doubt.
+We also offer a free consultation.